-- Add in butter.
+- To the skillet, add in butter.
 Stir in onions, simmer about 15 minutes to soften and carmelize onion, stirring frequently.
 Mix in minced garlic, stir a few seconds.

-- Pour in Guinness and stir up and brown bits sticking to the bottom of skillet.
+- Pour in Guinness and stir up and brown bits sticking to the bottom of the skillet.
 Remove a few Tablespoons of the warm Guinness and place in a small bowl.
-Whisk the flour into the Guinness until smooth, no lumps.
+Whisk the flour into the small bowl with the Guinness until smooth, no lumps.
 Pour back into the pan and whisk all together.

-- Add beef broth, Worcestershire Sauce, Coleman's Mustard, parsley, and thyme.
+- To the skillet, add beef broth, Worcestershire sauce, mustard, parsley, and thyme.
 Stir together.
-Add bangers back in.
+Add bangers back into the skillet.

 - Reduce heat to a low simmer.
 Cover pot with lid and simmer for 20 minutes.
-Serve with mashed potatoes.
+Serve over mashed potatoes.

 St. Patrick’s Day Recipes: